 Once the patient's visit is over, healthcare providers should continue engaging the patient to retain their loyalty.
 One of the best patient retention strategies is by following up and receiving feedback through patient surveys.
 If patients aren't pleased with their experience and service, a survey allows your organization to be aware of the issues that could hurt your reputation and cause patients to seek a competitor.
 Even more, your organization can use the responses to address areas that need improvement and better understand what you are doing well.

 Another way to engage patients is by providing educational information that showcases your expertise on different topics.
 This could be done through various marketing tactics, but specifically thought leadership blogs or even social media.
 By regularly posting blogs and having a social media presence, you can keep your organization top of mind for patients.
 Even more, it could serve as a reminder for patients to book an appointment with your organization that they might have forgotten about.

 Despite how much progress organizations have made in enhancing the patient experience, 80% of patients would consider switching providers just for convenience factors alone.
-For healthcare organizations to attract and retain patient loyalty, they must have the right strategies and solutions in place.
+For healthcare organizations to attract and maintain patient loyalty, they must have the right patient retention strategies and solutions in place.
 Learn more about the modern patient journey in our eBook—The Modern Patient Journey: Marketing's Expanding Role in Patient Engagement.